-The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data for analytical purposes.
+The EAG indicated that for GM applications, the full DNA sequence of the insert and adjacent genomic DNA are sufficient data to be provided for analytical purposes.
 Using this information, any DNA analytical laboratory would have the capability to develop a PCR-based detection method.
-This sequence information was supplied by the applicant for A1281.
+This sequence information was supplied by the applicant for A1302.